arthurnn/abilities/README.md

 +----+---------------+
 ```

-Also, the most important part of this table is the `path_string` column.
-That column saves a HEX(id) path, separed by `/` of the path that leads to that node. (every node in a tree, can only have one path.
-Thats a tree property).
+Also, it has a VARBINARY `path_string` column.
+That column saves a HEX(id) path, separed by `/` of the path that leads to that node. (every node in a tree, can only have one path).
 With that path, we can get any node, and walk up or down on that path.
-Getting the list of parent or children.
+Getting the list of parents or children.
 That allow us to query the tree without needing a recursive/CTE select.
 Also, that avoids multiple level JOINS, as we have the entire path in any node.

 Every time we add a node, we have the parent, so we can just append our id.
-In the case of removal.
-We can `delete like path%` same as when we want to search a sub-tree.
+In the case of removal, we can `delete like path%`.
+Same as when we want to search a sub-tree.

 #### What is the maximum deepth of this tree?
 85 is the maximum number of levels this tree can get with this current implementation.
 The calculation is the following:
 765bytes / ((4bytes / 4bits) + 1byte) = 85

-- 765bytes is the maximum allowed key size in a innodb table, so, if we want to have an index on it, thats the maximum bytes we can store.
+- 765bytes is the maximum allowed key size in a innodb index, so, if we want to have an index on it, thats the maximum bytes we can store.
 - 4bytes is the size of an UNASSIGED INT int mysql.
 - 4bits is the size that a hexadecimal char can hold ('F' = 1111 = 4 bits)
 - 1byte the separator byte.